Siding Guide: Vinyl vs Fiber Cement vs Wood

 Can I mix siding materials?

-Absolutely.
+Yes.
 Many homes use board and batten on gables with horizontal siding below, or combine shake accents with smooth siding.
 A skilled installer can make material transitions look intentional and attractive.

 Moving Forward

 Choosing siding involves balancing durability, maintenance, aesthetics, fire safety, and budget.
-There's no single best choice—only the best choice for your specific situation.
+There's no single best choice -only the best choice for your specific situation.

 Take time to see materials in person, not just online photos.
 Drive through neighborhoods with homes featuring each siding type you're considering.
 Talk to homeowners who've had recent installations.